-My grandfather purchased this 1939 24.9′ Deluxe Utility from Chris Craft July 23rd, 1938 and had the name Molly-O put on the transom before delivery.
+My grandfather purchased this 1939 24.9-foot Deluxe Utility from Chris Craft on July 23,1938 and had the name Molly-O put on the transom before delivery.
 The CC employee that lettered the boat was Ed Posey.

 All of my grandfather’s boats were named MOLLY-O after his wife whose name was Marie and her maiden name was McQuisten,very Irish.
 However, she always went by Molly.
 The “O” was a reference to her Irish heritage.